imathis/octopress/source/docs/blogging/index.markdown

 footer: false
 ---

 Octopress offers some rake tasks to create post and pages preloaded with metadata and according to Jekyll's naming conventions.
+It also generates a global and a category based feed for your posts (You can find them in `atom.xml` and `blog/categories/<category>/atom.xml`).

 ## Blog Posts
 Blog posts must be stored in the `source/_posts` directory and named according to Jekyll's naming conventions: `YYYY-MM-DD-post-title.markdown`.
 The name of the file will be used